I did a garden theme for toddler school with my toddler last summer and he liked it so much, I knew I had to include it in my Toddler Curriculum.

 Have your toddler use bathtub crayons to write the letter G.

-My child did a pretty good job of finding all of the Gs for this printable.
-The hardest thing for him was coloring just one letter instead of the letter plus a few of the ones around it.
+Have your child find the Gs in the printable.
+The hardest thing for them to learn may be coloring just one letter instead of the letter plus the ones around it.
 This printable and more are included in the Toddler Curriculum.

 The Toddler Curriculum includes do-a-dot letters (both uppercase and lowercase) for the entire alphabet along with lots of ideas for how to cover them (dot markers, glass gems, pompoms, buttons, etc.)